NinjaDanz3r/NinjaOctopushBurgersOfDoom/README.md

 'using namespace' in a header file is strictly forbidden; it's acceptable in .cpp-files.

 GLSL shaders should be stored in shaderName_type.glsl files in Resources, where shaderName is the name of the shader (eg. "default") and type is the type of shader (eg. "fragment", "geometry" or "vertex").
 Example: "default_vertex.glsl".

+Use issue tracker to assign issues to person responsible for fixing them so multiple people don't work on the same thing.